Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Decoding

 \section{Decoding}

 The decoding step of our codec is a straightforward process.
-We first read the header information and split the data into T-junctions, chain codes, and flow values.
-The header information then allows us to reconstruct the regular inpainting mask.
+We first reconstruct the regular inpainting mask using the stored density parameter $d$.
 Next we follow the chain codes starting at T-junctions in each direction until we encounter a terminating symbol to reconstruct edges.
 Finally, we restore flow vectors from the stored quantised values and place them on their corresponding mask positions.
-The flow field is then reconstructed by solving the edge-aware homogeneous diffusion inpainting proposed in Section~\ref{sec:edgeinpainting}.
-We use a conjugate gradient solver with a relative residual norm decay of $10^{-5}$ as a stopping criterion.
+The flow field is then reconstructed by solving the edge-aware homogeneous diffusion inpainting problem proposed in Section~\ref{sec:edgeinpainting}.